-The Exhibit Designer expresses the content, themes, and goals of the exhibition in all 3D media.
-Position reports to the Design Manager/Creative Director.
+The Exhibit Designer expresses the content, themes, and goals of the exhibition in 3D media.

-Work closely with the developer, graphic designer, and client to create a seamless visitor experience that meets the client’s goals and objectives.
+Reporting to the Design Manager and working closely with the Developer, Graphic Designer, Project Manager, and clients, the Exhibit Designer helps create a seamless visitor experience that meets the client’s goals and objectives.
 Produce drawings that communicate design intent and describe how the exhibition is organized in a space — its shape, dimensions, materials, and general construction.

-- Create bubble plan that places major exhibit areas on floor plan, based on exhibit priorities and hierarchy.
+- Create a bubble plan that places major exhibit areas on the floor plan, based on exhibit priorities and hierarchy.

 - Create concept sketches or renderings of major exhibit areas or ideas, coded to the development documents.